-F.2.1 - All workers shall have the right to enter into and to terminate their employment freely.

-F.2.2 Employment terms shall be those to which the worker has voluntarily agreed, in as far as those terms do not fall below: (1) provisions of national laws; (2) freely negotiated and valid collective bargaining agreements; or (3) the BELLA+CANVAS Workplace Code.
+- F.2.1 All workers shall have the right to enter into and to terminate their employment freely. - F.2.2 Employment terms shall be those to which the worker has voluntarily agreed, in as far as those terms do not fall below: (1) provisions of national laws; (2) freely negotiated and valid collective bargaining agreements; or (3) the BELLA+CANVAS Workplace Code. - F.2.3 There can be no employment terms which allow employers, employment agencies, or intermediaries: (1) to hold wages already earned; or (2) use earned back wages as penalties; and (3) in any way punishes workers for terminating employment.

-Excerpt from Ending Forced Labor: a review of policies and programmes, ILO 20181
+Excerpt from Ending Forced Labor: a review of policies and programmes, ILO 2018